zeichensystem/GeBurtstAg/README.md

 [2] <http://creativecommons.org/licenses/by/4.0/> (last retrieved: 2021-07-10)

 ## Credits
-Based on [a big amount of work of other people.](CREDITS.md) Please respect the licenses of the respective code etc., even if the rest of this repository is licensed under aforementioned *The MIT License (MIT)*.
+Based on [a big amount of work of other people.](CREDITS.md) Please respect the licenses of the respective code etc., even if the rest of this repository is licensed under aforementioned *MIT License (MIT)*.